 These notifications are available as part of the out of the box subscriptions, and are configurable on the Notifications settings page.

-We've updated the Package Management user experience to make it faster, address common user-reported issues, and make room for upcoming package lifecycle features (Figure 40).
+We have updated the Package Management user experience to make it faster, address common user-reported issues, and make room for upcoming package lifecycle features (Figure 40).
 Learn more about the update on the Updated experience page.

 Package Management adds npm READMEs and download button